 - If yes, where it is to be implemented?

 - Which sort of training is required?

 This gap may occur at the organizational level or at the individual level.
-From this gap analysis, we can assume the resources required and likewise plan the budget accordingly.
-It further ensures strategic planning or a SWOT analysis of an organization.
-This strength can be further bolstered with requisite training, and any weakness may be assessed as an area that one needs to ponder over, while opportunities figure out areas that one needs to harness while threats need to be diminished.
+From this gap analysis, we can assume the resources required and plan the budget accordingly.
+It further ensures strategic planning or a SWOT analysis of the organization.
+These strengths can be further bolstered with requisite training, and any weakness may be assessed as an area one needs to ponder over, while opportunities figure out areas that one needs to harness and threats need to be diminished.